zeek/zeek/scripts/base/bif/analyzer.bif.zeek.rst

 base/bif/analyzer.bif.zeek
 ==========================
-.. bro:namespace:: Analyzer
+.. zeek:namespace:: Analyzer
-.. bro:namespace:: GLOBAL
+.. zeek:namespace:: GLOBAL

 Internal functions and types used by the analyzer framework.